creoapp/documentation/docs/drafts/Window.md

 Navigation1.openWindow(Window2)
 ```

-If you want to open the _Window2_ as a modal window instead as inside the _Navigatin1_, use the following code:
+If you want to open the _Window2_ as a modal window instead of as inside the _Navigatin1_, use the following code:
 ```
 // you can use any of the supported transition styles Window2.openModal(TransitionStyle.Default)